Anticipatory Technology with Fractal Logical Entailments

 analysis as expressed in a structured proportional analysis.
 The system is dynamic, and simple in its

-algorithmic implementation, and thus the hierarchical structured formation of
+algorithmic implementation, and thus the hierarchical structured

 events is an evolving causal transformation of the organization of data.
 These transformations can be used in many